pace-neutrons/pace-developers/brille/design/Proposed_integrated_syntax_Brill_SpinW_Horace.md

 1. An implementation of powder data handling in Horace which leverages its fitting framework.
 2. An implementation of a fitting framework (or wrappers to the base Mantid fitting framework) for MSlice.

-Adopting approach 1 means that both Matlab and Python user interfaces could be supported in principle (using `pyHorace` for Python), whereas option 2 will essentially mean that *powder data analysis would only be supported in Python and not Matlab*.
+Adopting approach 1 means that both Matlab and Python user interfaces could be supported in principle (using `pacy` for Python), whereas option 2 will essentially mean that *powder data analysis would only be supported in Python and not Matlab*.
 This is because running MSlice from Matlab would also require Mantid and would require a non-trivial set-up and installation.

 There already exists a prototype powder handling implementation in Horace but it is not robust.
 It is uncertain how much developer effort would be required to perfect this implementation, or if it should be rewritten.
-Furthermore, the current powder analysis workflows only use Mantid/MSlice, so that if we adopt approach 1 we should need users to additionally install `pyHorace` which is a very large download.
+Furthermore, the current powder analysis workflows only use Mantid/MSlice, so that if we adopt approach 1 we should need users to additionally install `pacy` which is a very large download.
 On the other hand, they would need to install a similarly large download for SpinW as it is currently (part)-implemented in Python, although it is planned in future to have a much more lightweight Python implementation.